 The Degree of Education Specialist

-The program of advanced study leading to the degree of Education Specialist is for students with master’s degrees in education who seek further professional preparation for specific objectives.
+The program of advanced study leading to the degree of education specialist (EdS) is for students with a master’s degree in education who seek further professional preparation.
 The program is available in the fields of educational leadership and administration, counseling, curriculum and instruction, higher education administration, human and organizational learning, and special education.

-The following are required for entrance to an Education Specialist program: an undergraduate degree and a Master of Arts in Education and Human Development or its equivalent from a regionally accredited institution, two years of pertinent experience in an education or human development field, and a graduate scholastic average of at least 3.3 and an acceptable score on either the Graduate Record Examination or Miller Analogies Test.
-In the field of human and organizational learning, the Graduate Management Admission Test is acceptable as well.
+The following are required for entrance to an education specialist program: an undergraduate degree and a master of arts in education and human development (MA EDHD) or its equivalent from a regionally accredited institution, two years of pertinent experience in an education or human development field, and a graduate scholastic average of at least 3.3 and, in some programs, an acceptable score on either the Graduate Record Examination or Miller Analogies Test.
 Two letters of recommendation, one from a professional supervisor and one from the most recent graduate faculty advisor, are required, along with a statement of professional goals.
 Each applicant must be interviewed and recommended by a faculty advisor in the major field.

 Programs of Study and Degree Requirements

 Individual programs are developed, through a plan of study worked out with a faculty advisor, to fit the candidate’s skills, interests, and career goals.
-A minimum of 30 credit hours beyond the requirements of the degree of Master of Arts in Education and Human Development is required.
-At least 21 hours of this work must be taken in residence at GW.
+A minimum of 30 credits beyond the requirements for an MA EDHD degree is required.
+At least 21 credits of this work must be taken in residence at GW.
 A maximum of five calendar years is allowed for completion of the program.

 The Comprehensive Examination